rahulbhat44/Book-Crossing-Dataset/README.md

 # Book-Crossing-Dataset
-Generate top 10 books per each country into a separate table.
+The main task is to generate top 10 books per each country into a separate table.

 Using your deployed platform, please complete the steps: